 After identifying his own brand with a slight hesitation, Burgess asked Pompette's owner, Mozel Watson, who was serving us, about his decade in the wine industry.
 "First of all, you don't look old enough," Burgess said, sounding a bit dumbstruck.
 "Second of all, I don't know that I've ever met another African American in the wine industry… very rarely."

-"There's a few of us," Watson said.
+"There's a few of us," Watson concurred.

 As we sipped Burgess's signature pinot noir, the actor digressed several times to acknowledge Watson's choice of soundtrack, Beyoncé's new album, Lemonade.
 "It is so hard to listen to," he exclaimed.
 It's not that he didn't think it was good—he does—rather it's that Burgess had just ended his romantic relationship of four and a half years, a fact he volunteered exactly one minute after I turned on my tape recorder.
 I was quite surprised to hear this—his partner was mentioned in Burgess's New York Times Sunday Routine weeks earlier, and on a pre-taped episode of The Wendy Williams Show.
 Plus I'd just binge-watched the second season of Unbreakable, in which he falls in for a construction worker named Mikey (Mike Carlsen) over the course of 13 episodes.
 As season two ends, Titus is the only Unbreakable character in a healthy romantic relationship.